1c-syntax/sonar-l10n-ru/README.md

 ## Structure

 * This plugin [based on structure of French Lang Pack](https://github.com/SonarQubeCommunity/sonar-l10n-fr)
-* For contributing please use docker container to visual check of localization - use `rebuild-and-restart.sh` скрипт for this
+* For contributing please use docker container to visual check of localization - use `rebuild-and-restart.sh` script for this

 ## For Russian Spoken People